h3xduck/TripleCross/README.md

 6. A **persistence** module that ensures the rootkit remains installed maintaining full privileges even after a reboot event.
 7. A **stealth** module that hides rootkit-related files and directories from the user.

-TripleCross is inspired by previous implant designs in this area, notably the works of Jeff Dileo at DEFCON 27[^1], Pat Hogan at DEFCON 29[^2], and Guillaume Fournier and Sylvain Afchain also at DEFCON 29[^3].
-We reuse and extend some of the techniques pioneered by these previous explorations of the offensive capabilities of eBPF technology.

 [^1]: J. Dileo.
 Evil eBPF: Practical Abuses of an In-Kernel Bytecode Runtime.
 DEFCON 27. [slides](https://raw.githubusercontent.com/nccgroup/ebpf/master/talks/Evil_eBPF-DC27-v2.pdf)
 [^2]: P. Hogan.
 Warping Reality: Creating and Countering the Next Generation of Linux Rootkits using eBPF.
 DEFCON 27. [presentation](https://www.youtube.com/watch?v=g6SKWT7sROQ)